Top things to do in Tirana — 2025 Local Guide

 💰 Price: 800 lek round-trip (~8 €)

-7. New Bazaar – Local markets & gastronomy
+7. New Bazaar – Food, culture & local life

 The New Bazaar is the vibrant heart of gastronomy and local life in Tirana.
 Recently renovated, this open-air market and its surrounding neighborhood have become a must-visit destination for those who want to enjoy the aromas, colors, and authentic tastes of Albania.